On this page

 Keith Casey currently serves on the platform team at Okta working on the Identity and Authentication APIs.
 Previously, he served as an early developer evangelist at Twilio and before that worked on the Ultimate Geek Question at the Library of Congress.
 His underlying goal is to get good technology into the hands of good people to enable great things.
 In his spare time, he helps build and support the Austin tech community, blogs at caseysoftware.com and is fascinated by monkeys.
-He is also a co-author of A Practical Approach to API Design from Leanpub.
+He is also a co-author of A Practical Approach to API Design (opens new window) from Leanpub.

 Randall Degges leads developer advocacy at Okta where he builds open source security libraries and helps make the Internet a little safer.
 Randall joined Okta from Stormpath and in a prior life, he was the CTO of OpenCNAM, the largest Caller ID API service.
 In his free time, Randall geeks out on web best practices, explores new technologies, and spends an inordinate amount of time writing Python, Node, and Go.
 As a fun fact, Randall runs ipify.org, one of the largest IP lookup APIs which serves over 30 billion requests per month.

 Brian Demers is a developer advocate at Okta, helping developers write secure Java applications.
 Brian is a Project Management Committee member for the Apache Shiro security project.
 Brian spends much of his day contributing to open source projects in the form of writing code, tutorials, blogs, and answering questions.
 Along with typical software development, he also has a passion for fast builds and automation.